Risks and opportunities

-Economic performance varied from region to region in fiscal year 2017.
+Economic performance varied in individual regions in fiscal year 2018.
 The resulting challenges for our trading and sales companies, such as efficient inventory management and a profitable dealer network, are considerable and are being met by appropriate measures on their part.
 However, financing business activities through bank loans remains difficult.
 Our financial services companies offer dealers financing on attractive terms with the aim of strengthening their business models and reducing operational risk.
 We have installed a comprehensive liquidity risk management system so that we can promptly counteract any liquidity bottlenecks at the dealers’ end that could hinder smooth business operations.

 We continue to approve loans for vehicle finance on the basis of the same cautious principles applied in the past, taking into account the regulatory requirements of section 25a(1) of the Kreditwesengesetz (KWG – German Banking Act).

-In addition, the European Commission is currently evaluating the market with regard to existing design protection.
-If the proposed abolition of design protection for visible replacement parts were to be approved, this could adversely affect the Volkswagen Group’s genuine parts business.
+In Germany, legislation is currently being prepared to restrict or abolish design protection for repair parts through the introduction of a repair clause.
+In addition, the European Commission is evaluating the market with regard to existing design protection.
+A possible restriction or abolition of design protection for visible replacement parts could adversely affect the Volkswagen Group’s genuine parts business.

 The automotive industry faces a process of transformation with far-reaching changes.
 Electric drives, connected vehicles and autonomous driving are associated with both opportunities and risks for our sales.
 In particular, more rapidly evolving customer requirements, swift implementation of legislative initiatives and the market entry of new competitors from outside the industry will require changed products, a faster pace of innovation and adjustments to business models.

-Below, we outline the greatest potential for growth and market opportunities for the Volkswagen Group.
+Below, we outline the greatest growth and market potential for the Volkswagen Group.

-China, the largest market in the Asia-Pacific region, continued to grow in the reporting period.
-The Chinese demand for vehicles will continue to rise in the coming years due to the need for individual mobility, albeit at a slower pace than in the past.
+In China, the largest market in the Asia-Pacific region, there was a slight year-on-year decline in the passenger car market in the reporting year.
+Though demand for vehicles will rise in the coming years due to the need for individual mobility, the trade conflict with the USA means that this will be at a slower pace than in the past.
 Demand will also shift from the large coastal cities to the interior of the country.
 In order to leverage the considerable opportunities offered by the Chinese market – also with regard to e-mobility – and to defend our strong market position in China over the long term, we are continuously expanding our product range to include models that have been specially developed for this market.
 We are further extending our production capacity in this growing market through additional production facilities.

-The political and economic situation in India further stabilized in 2017.
-The vehicle markets continued their recovery.
+The political and economic situation in India further stabilized in 2018.
+The vehicle markets continued their growth path.
 We expect this trend to continue.
 Against this backdrop, the Group is currently consolidating its activities, as India remains an important strategic future market for the Group.

-The volume of the US vehicle market in 2017 fell short of the strong previous year.
-In 2018, the market volume will probably again be lower than in the reporting period.
+The volume of the US vehicle market in 2018 was in line with the previous year.
+For 2019, the market volume is expected to be slightly down on the reporting period.
 In the USA, Volkswagen Group of America is systematically pursuing our strategy of becoming a full-fledged volume supplier.
-An engine plant and the further development of production capacity will allow the Group to better serve the market in the North America region.
+The expansion of local production capacity – also including a production facility for electric vehicles in the future – will allow the Group to better serve the market in the North America region.
 We are also pressing forward with additional products tailored specifically to the US market.

-The economic environment eased in the reporting period and the volume of demand in the vehicle market recovered perceptibly compared with the weak previous year.
-We anticipate a continued upturn in demand in 2018.
+The economic environment eased somewhat in the reporting year, while Brazil’s political path is uncertain after the presidential elections.
+The volume of demand in the vehicle market recovered markedly compared with the weak prior year.
+We anticipate a continued upturn in demand in 2019.
 The growing number of automobile manufacturers with local production has resulted in a sharp increase in price pressure and competition.
 The Brazilian market plays a key role for the Volkswagen Group.
 To strengthen our competitive position here, we offer vehicles that have been specially developed for this market and are locally produced, such as the Gol and the Virtus.

 Russia has the potential to grow into one of the largest automotive markets in the world.
-Volumes in the Russian vehicle market in 2017 were up on the previous year and we are forecasting a further recovery in 2018.
-However, the heavy reliance on the currently low oil and gas income, a substantial fall in real incomes, high vehicle prices as a result of the weak currency, the political crisis and the related sanctions imposed by the EU and the USA continue to impact the development of demand.
+The volume of the Russian vehicle market in 2018 was up markedly on the previous year and we are forecasting that the passenger car market will slightly exceed the reporting year in 2019.
+However, the heavy reliance on oil and gas income, rising taxes, currency volatility resulting at present in high vehicle prices, the political crisis and the related sanctions imposed by the EU and the USA continue to impact the development of demand negatively.
 The market remains strategically important to the Volkswagen Group, which is why we are working intensively there.

 The Middle East

-Despite economic and political instability, the Middle East region offers growth opportunities.
+Political and economic uncertainty is weighing on the region’s main sales markets, particularly Turkey.
+Increased tariffs along with the dramatic depreciation of the Turkish lira, which is accompanied by very high inflation and rising interest rates, are weakening demand in the country.
+Despite the instability, however, the Middle East region offers long-term growth potential.
 We are leveraging the potential for growth with a range of vehicles that has been specifically tailored to this market, but do not have our own production facilities.

-The underlying trends in the global economy, such as sustained growth and a greater international division of labor, are set to continue, as are the resulting increase in global transport routes and volumes, the higher demand for touristic offers such as cruises, and the growing energy needs and the required forces for innovation in relation to global climate policy.
+The underlying trends in the global economy, such as sustained growth and a greater international division of labor, are set to continue, despite increased geopolitical and macroeconomic risks compared with the previous year.
+This also applies to the resulting transport routes and volumes and to the demand for touristic offers such as cruises.
+Growing global energy needs call for innovation in industry and a growing willingness on the part of governments to invest in relation to global climate policy.

-We are working systematically to leverage these market opportunities across the world.
-In the medium term, significant potential can be leveraged by enhancing the after-sales business through the introduction of new products and the expansion of our service network.
+We are working systematically to leverage market opportunities across the world, for example by positioning ourselves as a solution provider for reduced-carbon drive system and energy generation technologies as well as for storage technologies.
+Moreover, significant potential can be leveraged in the medium term by enhancing our after-sales business through the introduction of new products and the expansion of our service network.
 Going forward, stricter requirements with respect to reliability, the availability of the plants that are already in operation, the increase in environmental compatibility and efficient operation, together with the large number of engines and plants, will provide the basis for growth.

-As part of the capital goods industry, the Power Engineering Business Area is affected by fluctuations in the investment climate.
+As part of the capital goods industry, the Power Engineering business is affected by fluctuations in the investment climate.
 Even minor changes in growth rates or growth forecasts, resulting from geopolitical uncertainties or volatile commodities and foreign exchange markets, for example, can lead to significant changes in demand or the cancellation of already existing orders.
 The measures we use to counter the considerable economic risks include flexible production concepts and cost flexibility by means of temporary employment, working time accounts and short-time work, and – if necessary – structural adjustments.
-In the Turbomachinery Business Area, for example, as a consequence of weak demand, industry-wide overcapacity and price pressure in 2017, we implemented sweeping structural adjustments at all major production facilities in Europe to make the business area more competitive.